Your Attractive Heading

 Who needs to complete parent information on the FAFSA?

 In cases of separation or divorce, the parent who provides the most financial support is required to provide financial information.
 When completing the FAFSA, you will see a Parent Wizard that will help determine you who is considered a parent for each student applicant.
-This chart from Federal Student Aid can help you decide who should contribute information to the FAFSA.
+This tool from Federal Student Aid can help you decide who should contribute information to the FAFSA.

 Parents without a social security number will need to contribute information to the FAFSA.
 They will need a FSA ID and can apply for one here.
 When applying, click the box that says “I don’t have a social security number.”
 This will take you to the process for creating an FSA ID without a social security number.
 Parent information is kept secure, and only used for determining the student’s eligibility for financial aid.
 This blog from the National College Attainment Network has more information.
 Click here for instructions in Spanish on how to apply for an FSAID without a Social Security Number.
 This page has resources for mixed status families.